rbckman/tarina/README.md

 ------------------------------
 If you don't like how your [montage](https://en.wikipedia.org/wiki/Montage_(filmmaking)) flows, retake.
 Once you "get it" there’s no need for editing.
 The camera is designed with a "hackers/makers philosophy" and is easy to take apart.
 It's built using the Raspberry Pi, running on a Gnu/Linux Raspbian distribution and with a python coded interface.

-Made with Tarina
+Films made with Tarina
 ----------------------
-[Building Tarina](https://youtu.be/7dhCiDPssR4) is filmed with my first Tarina when building the second unit for a friend.
+[Landing Down Under](https://www.youtube.com/watch?v=Lbi9_f0KrKA) | Beatiful pictures and sounds from a bushcamp in Australia.
+[Chillin Day in Ruhnu the SV Spartan Crew](https://www.youtube.com/watch?v=2t5h0sQ8GFc) | The crew of sailing ship Spartan on a Viking Island outside Riga, Ruhnu.
+[Building Tarina](https://youtu.be/7dhCiDPssR4) | A how to build Tarina film.

-[Mushroom Season](https://youtu.be/ggehzyUThZk) is a film where we go hunting mushrooms in the middle of the beautiful autumn here in Finland, showcasing the colors of the Picamera sensor in Tarina.
+[Mushroom Season](https://youtu.be/ggehzyUThZk) | Hunting mushrooms in the middle of the beautiful autumn here in Finland, showcasing the colors of the Picamera sensor in Tarina.
 Also trying out double mics connected with a audio cable y-splitter.

 Hardware
 --------